Building A Matcha Tea Shop Case Study

 And has a strong local business based on it’s Google reviews:

-In general, in the area – according to 192.com there are 200 active businesses just in this postcode
+In the area – according to 192.com– there are 200 active businesses just in this postcode:

 All in all – this represents a significant local marketing opportunity for the business.